 “I can’t even remember how it happened, but I ended up registered for a course in Roman civilization my freshman year,” Jami says.
 “Right away, I was telling myself ‘this is really cool.’
 I took another Classics course the next semester and I knew for sure that this was what I wanted to do.”

 Prior to her first summer at the College, she applied to be a research assistant.
-“I was in a classical archaeology course, and the professor put up a flier advertising this.
+“I was in a classical archaeology course, and the professor put up a flier advertising the opportunity.
 I never thought I’d have a chance as a freshman, but I applied and got it.
 So, I ended up in Greece that summer working on a fascinating project at the National Museum in Athens with the Linear B tablets.
-They date back to 1,500 B.C.
+They date back to 1500 B.C.
 Very few people have ever seen these tablets let alone touched them, and there we were handling them and photographing them.”

 Back on campus, Jami continued working on that project as an independent study.
 “I did a lot of post-processing of the images we took, which meant becoming proficient with the software we’re using.
 It involves massive amounts of data.”